Simulation-Software-Engineering/Lecture-Material/packaging/overview.md

 | --- | --- | --- |
 | 30 minutes | slides | x |

-- Why should we think about *packaging* our code?
+- Before thinking about why we should *packaging* our code we first need to ask ourselves: what is *packaging*?
   - Small and simple codes written for single applications perhaps do not need packaging.
 For example you are the only user and you yourself know how to compile the code and how to debug it
   - Codes with many files and a variety of functionalities are difficult to maintain in the long run.
 Such codes are also difficult to use for users who are not developers of the code.
 These codes may have multiple dependencies and also multiple users.
 Users may find it hard to understand and debug the code when errors are observed during the compilation process
   - The aforementioned reasons apply not only to